Church services at 8:30 a.m. in the chapel and

-Communion is held each Sunday and all are invited to God's Table
+Communion is held each Sunday and all attending are invited to God's Table

 to share in the meal.

-Nursery care will be available to those 5 and under during the service.
+Nursery care will be available to those 5 and under during the services.

 There is always a coffee/fellowship time in the Narthex following the service.

 Sunday Opportunities in the Fall:

 September 11th is the first day for Sunday School.

 Sunday School: Children ages 3-12 leave the sanctuary following the 10:30 Children's Time

 The Faith and Justice Class will meet in the downstairs Parlor at 9:15 (all year round).